Coast Miwok: Language

 The Coast Miwok language is still spoken, but the Bodega dialect, spoken by the Olamentko group, is documented in Callaghan (1970).
 From speaking with Coast Miwok people in the early 1900s, Merriam believed that the Lekahtewutko and Hookooeko dialects were substantially the same.

 Ethnobotany

-Ethnobotany of the Coast Miwok.
-They had extensive knowledge and relationships with local flora.
-Presumably every plant had a name and purpose.
+The Coast Miwok had extensive knowledge and relationships with local flora.
 Notable engagement with plants may be viewed from four perspectives: medicinal uses, food sustenance, technology and spiritual significance.